visionmedia/node-progress/Readme.md

 req.end();
 ```

-  The code above will generate a progress bar that looks like this:
+The above example result in a progress bar like the one below.

 ```
 downloading [=====             ] 29% 3.7s